mangye16/dgm_re-id/README.md

 ### 1. Test on PRID-2011 and iLIDS-VID datasets.

- - (a).
+ - a.
 You need to download our extracted features [LOMO](https://drive.google.com/open?id=0BxD9a73ckQ0vVzVWTkhmc2NSLTA) or extract features by yourself.
 Put it under data/ folder

- - (b).
+ - b.
 You could run the *demo_dgm.m* and edit it to adjust for different datsets and different settings.